What are the Humanities? We think of it as the language, literature, history, art, music, and philosophy that has to do with the human race.

-The year ends with research project called Proteus, where students learn to ask important research questions, search for answers and present their understanding through an essay and another method of their choosing, such as a podcast, an interpretive dance, a cooking show, a model of a Phoenician ship, or a board game.
+The year concludes with a research project called Proteus, where students learn to ask important questions, search for answers, and present their understanding through an essay and another method of their choosing, such as a podcast, an interpretive dance, a cooking show, a model of a Phoenician ship, or a board game.
 Proteus pulls together all of the work they have done to organize project work, research ethically, write well, revise, and present their understanding.